HoaTran2411/udacity-reactjs-employee-polls/README.md

 A leaderboard is available at the /leaderboard route, showing users' names, avatars, and statistics (questions asked and answered).
 Users are ranked by the sum of these two metrics.

 ## How to run project
+Note: Please use node with version 20.17.0 if any error

 ### Step 1: `npm install`
 If have any error, using `npm audit fix --force`